 Oh, you’re not the only one going kayaking, are you now?
 We’re messing with you, but we’re not messing with the fact that your fluffer needs some gear, too.
 From kitty sunscreen to waterproof toys, your fluffy friend might require a budget much, much bigger than yours.

 First things first, your cat can’t go kayaking without a proper purrsonal flotation device.
 When you’re done daydreaming about how adorable your precious purrincess might look wearing one of those.
-Just check whether you can purchase one that fits her to a tee.

 Word of advice, vests for small and extra-small dogs might work, too.
 Moreover, she’s going to need a harness, a waterproof leash, a backpack or a carrier (for you, but she’s the one that’s going to have to stay there), treats, water, sunscreen, a source of shade, and a blanket.